 Boards and Joint Boards of Examiners are appointed to conduct examinations as prescribed in the Instructions for the Conduct of Examinations.
 External Examiners on Boards and Joint Boards are nominated by Departments for appointment by the Vice-Provost (Education), or their nominee.
 College Examiners are appointed by the Chairs of Boards of Examiners.
-Their names shall be supplied to the Science Studies Committee, the Engineering Studies Committee or the Medical Studies Committee as appropriate on request.
+Their names shall be supplied to the relevant Faculty Education Committee on request.